Tada-Project/speed-surprises/README.md

 - `git checkout -b new-function-functioname`
 - `git checkout master`
-- `git push origin new-function-functioname`
+- `git push -u origin new-function-functioname`

 Finally, you should open a pull request on the GitHub repository for the new branch that you have created.
 If you are not a collaborator on this project,